Double Chocolate Banana Bread

 This bread is rich and chocolatey, but you'll still taste the banana!
 I use and recommend Hershey's Special Dark cocoa powder in this recipe.

 - 3 medium bananas mashed - about 1 cup

 - 1/4 cup sour cream

 - 1 teaspoon baking soda

 - 1/2 teaspoon salt

 - 1 cup milk chocolate chips

-- Stir in the flour, cocoa powder, and baking soda.
+Stir in the flour, cocoa powder, baking soda, and salt.

 This post contains affiliate links.